Christmas —”Do Not Do It and Do Not Say You Are Doing it for Me!”

 Posted by on Jun 25, 2017

-The question that is almost forced upon us is: “How did “the Conquering Sun” celebration begin?
+The question that is almost forced upon us is this: “How and where did “the Conquering Sun” celebration on the 25th of December begin?
+All began at the earliest solar observatory, Stonehenge in Wiltshire, England, where the ancient pagans celebrated their holy days.

 Stonehenge: the earliest pagan festival